| Art at the Turn

 as arrogant gods.
 Sculpture took some unique strides and

 later, the Romans would take on much of this development.
+Greece was a great

 and mighty empire that's greatest faults were mostly because